jupyter/distinguished-contributors/elections_process/process.md

 ## 1] Call for elections shepherds

 The shepherd(s) of 20XX-1 JDC election should send an email to the [JDC mailing list](jupyter-distinguished-contributors@googlegroups.com) in early December 20XX, asking for volunteers to shepherd the 20XX election.
-Any JDC can participate in administering the JDC election, and how the work is split is let to the discretion of the organizers.
+Any JDC can participate in administering the JDC election, and how the work is split is left to the discretion of the organizers.

 ## 2] Nominations